Coronavirus (COVID-19) Update

-Molecular Biology Knowledge: Familiarity with the principles of modern molecular biology is required to begin the Biotechnology certificate.
+Familiarity with the principles of modern molecular biology is required to begin the Bioinformatics certificate.
 You can satisfy this requirement with an introductory course in molecular biology (taken within the last five years) or by demonstrating equivalent work experience.

 To take Statistical Analysis and Modeling for Bioinformatics and Biomedical Applications, you need an understanding of both probability and statistics.
 You can satisfy this requirement with an introductory course in statistics or by demonstrating equivalent work experience.
 UCSC Extension offers Statistics.

 Recommended Course Sequence

-Please follow this sequence.
-After completing the prerequisites, those new to the field of bioinformatics should start with Bioinformatics Tools, Databases and Methods and Experimental Methods in Molecular Biology.
+After completing the prerequisites, it is recommended that you start with Next-Gen Sequence Analysis Tools—a Hands-On Approach and Experimental Methods in Molecular Biology.
 Courses may then be taken in any sequence, unless otherwise specified in the individual course description.